 - The new design selection process does not involve a design competition.
 It is a two-stage procurement process. - Stage 1 comprises a Request for Expression of Interest (REOI) process intended to shortlist respondents to participate in the second stage.
 Submissions will be evaluated based on the designer's capability to design and deliver a Memorial; and - Stage 2 comprises a Request For Tender (RFT) process intended to select a preferred tenderer from the shortlisted respondents as the design consultant for the project.
 Designs will be independently assessed by professionals prior to selection. - The National Capital Authority will lead the procurement process, with oversight from the Department of Social Services.
-The process will include: - o agreed evaluation criteria for design submissions - technical assessments of design proposals to inform construction buildability, durability, timeframes, and costs, and - o approval of the new design by Canberra National Memorials Committee. - The National Memorial Advisory Group will be involved in each stage of the selection process to ensure that the voices of victims and survivors are represented. - The REOI can be obtained from the Australian Government's procurement portal, AusTender (www.tenders.gov.au). - The Department of Social Services website will provide timeline information on implementation of the Memorial and progress updates as required.
+The process will include: - o agreed evaluation criteria for design submissions - technical assessments of design proposals to inform construction buildability, durability, timeframes, and costs, and - o approval of the new design by Canberra National Memorials Committee. - The National Memorial Advisory Group will be involved in each stage of the selection process to ensure that the voices of victims and survivors are represented. - Enquires about the procurement of professional services to design and construct the National Memorial should be directed to the National Capital Authority at RCMemorial@nca.gov.au.